 Other words for work

-バイト = Baito - Abbreviation for アルバイト (arubaite) a German word “arbeite ” it means to work.
+バイト = Baito – Abbreviation of アルバイト (Arubaito) a German word "arbeite” what it means to work.
 Used as slang or to refer to part-time jobs.

-You you Sagyou - service, work, an activity or task.
-(Execution)
+作業＝Sagyou – service, work, an activity or task. (execution)

 労働 = Roudou – formal term used for labor laws and conditions (contract)

-勤務 = Kin mu - used to designate service in relation to hours, period, or location. (shift)
+勤務= Kin mu – used to designate service in relation to time, period, or location. (shift)

-There are many other words related to work, unfortunately we can't talk about all of them.
-We ended up right here, I hope you liked the article. xD
+There are many other words related to work, unfortunately we can't talk about them all.
+That's the end of it, I hope you enjoyed the article. xD